andrewKOwong/mixedconclusions/content/blog/clps/index.md

 https://mixedconclusions.com/blog/clps_survey_vars/
 ), I describe the extraction
 I performed of survey metadata from a PDF "codebook" provided by StatsCan.
-In this blogpost, I will the construction of a dashboard from the main CLPS dataset itself.
+In this blogpost, I describe the construction of a dashboard from the main CLPS dataset itself.
-I will first give an overview of the structure of the project organization and go through the structure of the data.
+First, I'll give an overview of the organization of the project and go through the structure of the data.
-Then I describe some simple data validation procedures I performed using a data validation toolkit called [Pandera](https://pandera.readthedocs.io/en/stable/index.html).
+Then I'll describe some simple data validation procedures I performed using a data validation toolkit called [Pandera](https://pandera.readthedocs.io/en/stable/index.html).
-Finally, I describe the dashboard and its implementation, including various issues I encountered.
+Finally, I'll spend the bulk of this post describing the dashboard and its implementation, including various issues I encountered.

 ## Project Organization